amazon-ion/ion-docs/docs/binary.md

 ## Value Streams

-In the binary format, a [value stream][2] always starts with a _binary version marker_ (BVM) that specifies the precise Ion version used to encode the data that follows:
+In the binary format, a [value stream][glossary-value-stream] always starts with a _binary version marker_ (BVM) that specifies the precise Ion version used to encode the data that follows:

 <pre class="textdiagram">